maar34/collect.maar.world/collections/_documentation/04-int-players.md

         <div class="container">
           <iframe src="https://play.maar.world/?g=335&s=1&c=0" class="responsive-iframe" title="Control the Sound Interactive" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
         </div>
         <p>Please unmute your device and press the PLAY ▶️ button.
-Adjust the sound parameters with the XYZ Balance buttons or sliders to tweak the sound to your liking.</p>
+Adjust the sound by moving the XYZ KNOBS up or down until you like what you hear.
+If you want to go back to the original sound, press the hexagonal ⬢ buttons to reset the knobs to their equilibrium.</p>
       </div>
     </div>
     <div class="hero hero--center hero--dark" style='background-color: #000;'>